lakshmankumar12/general_reading_notes/tcp_learning.md

 ### RTT measurement to Loss and re-ordering

 * Out of Order:
-    * The echoed value is that of the pkt that advanced window and not the new out-of-order pkt.
+    * The echoed value by the receiver is that of the pkt that advanced window and not the new out-of-order pkt.
-    * This results in the sender calculating a larger RTT.
+    * This results in the sender calculating a larger RTT. (as the in-order pkt was the older pkt and its TSVal was the one echoed in the fast-retrans ack)
-    * This is beneficial -- as the sender can know pkts are getting re-ordered and not lost.
+    * This is beneficial -- as the sender can know pkts are getting re-ordered and not lost with the increated RTO.
 * Successful Retrans
     * When the gap is closed, the TSVal is that of the just-arrived segment.
         * Note that this can be the older TSVal.
     * This also helps in making the RTO appear longer, which is good.
 * Longer RTO make the sender hold on to retransmisstion in an Out-of-order case.

+* Timestamp should increase by 1 atleast for 1 RTT!
+* Timestamp shouldn't increase faster than by 1 for 59ns, as then it would wrap before IP discards a pkt.

 ### Timer Based Retransmission